Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Implementation and Results

-\paragraph{Benchmarks selection.} The Fast toolkit comes bundled with a number of example counter systems, which model cache coherence protocols, client-server interactions, control systems for lifts and trains, producer-consumer systems, etc. For instance, the counter system shown in Figure~\ref{fig:msi} is from this bundle, and models the MSI cache coherence protocol for a single cache line.
-The counters $\mathit{invalid}$, $\mathit{valid}$ and $\mathit{dirty}$ represent the number of processors in the respective states for the modeled cache line.
-An example $\eg$ property for this system is $\eglobally{\mathit{(valid=0)}}$.
+The Fast toolkit comes bundled with about 45 sample counter systems, which model a variety of protocols and mechanisms, such as cache coherence protocols, client-server interactions, control systems for lifts and trains, producer-consumer systems, etc. We use these systems for our experimental evaluation.
+For instance, the counter system shown in Figure~\ref{fig:msi} is from this bundle, and models the MSI cache coherence protocol for a single cache line.
+The counters $\inval$, $\vald$ and $\dirt$ represent the number of processors in the respective states for the modeled cache line.
+Transition $t_1$ represents a read \emph{miss} by a processor in invalid state.
+The action of this transition, which is $((\inval^\prime = \inval + \dirt - 1) \wedge (\dirt^\prime = 0))$, $\vald^\prime = \vald + 1$, encodes the property that all processors that previously had a modified copy write to the memory and move to the invalid state, while the requesting processor gets a copy from memory and moves to shared state from the invalid state.
+Similarly, transition $t_2$ represents a write by a processor that is in the \emph{valid} state; this processor goes to the \emph{dirty} state as a result of this transition, while all other processors move to the \emph{invalid} state.
+And $t_3$ represents a write-miss by a processor in the invalid state.
+The processor goes to the dirty state and the remaining processors invalidate their copies.

+One of the requirements of the MSI protocol is that when a cache line of a processor is in \emph{shared} state, it remains in this state until there is a write to this cache line by some processor.
+This temporal property can be expressed in CTL as follows: